ebbythomas/Customer-Energy-Profiling-Using-Big-Data/README.md

 The resulting datasets - train set, validation set and test set are carried on to the two methods of modeling and model selection - Stepwise regression and Lasso.

 **STEPWISE REGRESSION:**
-The files associated with stepwise regressoon are found within the folder 'Stepwise_Regression'.
+The files associated with stepwise regressoon are found within the folder 'StepwiseRegression'.
 Here, we identify the best 'n' variables that contribute to the customer energy consumption and predict the energy consumption based on these variables though Stepwise Regression, one of the classic methods of statistics for model selection.
-To obtain the associations between variables, we perform Fishers Exact Test - realised here in the Julia file **fishersTest.jl**.
+To obtain the associations between variables, we perform Fishers Exact Test - realised here in the Julia file [fishersTest.jl](https://github.com/ebbythomas/Customer-Energy-Profiling-Using-Big-Data/blob/master/StepwiseRegression/fishersTest.jl).
 The stepwiseRegression fits the model, as well as predicts the observations based on a specific validation set based on the fit model.

 **LASSO REGRESSION:**
-The files associated with stepwise regressoon are found within the folder 'Lasso_Regression'.
+The files associated with stepwise regressoon are found within the folder 'LassoRegression'.
 Here as well, we identify the best 'n' variables that contribute to the customer energy consumption and predict the energy consumption based on these variables, but though Lasso, one of the recent developments in statistics for model selection.
 To obtain the associations between variables including the categorical variables, we utilse the package **Group Lasso** within Lasso.
 The lassoRegression fits the model, as well as predict the observations based on a specific validation set based on the fit model.